-Safety Promotion, includes tasks related to provision of
+Safety Promotion, includes tasks related to provision of training and guidance to aviation professionals as well as safety awareness to the general public.

 Note that Amendment 1 to Annex 19 has made changes to the SSP framework structure and these changes will be reflected in the alignment of actions in State Safety Plan when it becomes applicable in 2018.